Asean wraps up talks on landmark digital economy pact

 ASEAN has concluded negotiations for the Asean Digital Economy Framework Agreement (Defa), a landmark pact expected to accelerate the region’s digital transformation and potentially double the value of its digital economy by 2030.

-In a statement released after the Second Meeting of the 57th Asean Senior Economic Officials Meeting (Seom) in Manila from May 27 to 29, 2026, officials announced that all remaining negotiating issues had been resolved, marking the completion of Asean’s first region-wide digital economy agreement.
+In a statement released after the second meeting of the 57th Asean Senior Economic Officials Meeting (Seom) in Manila from Wednesday, May 27, to Friday, May 29, 2026, officials announced that all remaining negotiating issues had been resolved, marking the completion of Asean’s first region-wide digital economy agreement.

 The agreement is expected to support Asean’s goal of building a digitally integrated, secure, interoperable and inclusive regional economy.